Estimated reading time: 16 minutes

 I cleaned my 1-litre jars and then sterilized them in the oven at 200 degrees for 30 minutes.

-I also sterilized the lids in a pot of hot water for the same amount of time.
+I also sterilized the lids in a pot of hot water for the same time.

 You can do this before it doesn’t interrupt the recipe prep time.